kshaffer/musi199/unit2.md

 Final assessment opportunities for *melodic listening* and *harmonic listening* will take place with an in-class dictation test on *Friday, March 8*.

-Deadlines for *strict keyboard-style voice-leading* and *harmonic syntax* will be announced at a future date, but the plan is for all Unit II work to be completed before Spring Break (begins March 9).
+Deadlines for *strict keyboard-style voice-leading* and *harmonic syntax* will be announced at a future date, but the plan is for all Unit II work to be completed before Spring Break (which begins March 9).

 Work for each topic of study will be evaluated on a four-point scale: *mastery* (4), *working knowledge* (3), *incomplete understanding* (2), *poor understanding* (1), and *no significant attempt made* (0).
 Rubrics for each category are provided below.
 (For further information on how final grades are calculated, consult the course syllabus.)